MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/pipelines/sprint-227-update.md

 > [!div class="mx-imgBorder"]
 > ![ Screenshot of convert.](../../media/227-pipelines-07.png " Screenshot of convert")

 All of the Azure tasks that are included with Azure Pipelines now support this new scheme.
-However, if you are using a task from the Marketplace or a home-grown custom task to deploy to Azure, then it may not support workload identity federation yet.
+However, if you're using a task from the Marketplace or a home-grown custom task to deploy to Azure, then it may not support workload identity federation yet.
 In these cases, we ask that you update your task to support workload identity federation to improve security.
 A complete list of supported tasks can be found [here](https://aka.ms/azdo-rm-workload-identity-troubleshooting).

 For this preview, we support workload identity federation only for Azure service connections.
-This scheme does not work with any other types of service connections.
+This scheme doesn't  work with any other types of service connections.
 See our docs for more details.

 [This blog post](https://devblogs.microsoft.com/devops/public-preview-of-workload-identity-federation-for-azure-pipelines/) contains more details.

 ###  Pipeline agents can be registered using Azure Active Directory instead of a PAT

-The Pipeline agent now supports additional arguments to use either a Service Principal or a user to register an agent.
+The Pipeline agent now supports more arguments to use either a Service Principal or a user to register an agent.
 You should grant the identity used access to the agent pool in its security settings.
 This removes the need to use a Personal Access Token (PAT) for one-time setup of agents.

 ####  Register an agent using a Service Principal